 - 2.3.
 The Council has signed statements of common ground with all of its neighbouring authorities which set out to address cross-boundary issues regarding housing and infrastructure.
 Tunbridge Wells and Tonbridge share a Housing Market Area (HMA) with Sevenoaks known as the West Kent HMA.
-Statements of Common Ground will be updated as Plan 2040 progresses towards examination. - 2.4.
-In relation to the 'Housing Delivery Test: 2022 measurement', published by DLUHC on 19 December 2023, of the 8 authorities that share a boundary with Sevenoaks District: - Bromley, Gravesham, Tandridge and Tonbridge & Malling, are required to apply the presumption in favour of sustainable development; (the same as SDC) - Wealden is required to apply a 20% buffer to their housing supply; - Bexley and Dartford are required to prepare an action plan; and - Tunbridge Wells is not required to take any action. - 2.5.
-Common issues regarding housing, identified in signed Statements of Common Ground, include: - Constraints i.e. Green Belt, National Landscapes and heritage assets and conservation areas - High house and land prices - Migration from London - Flood risk - Traffic congestion - Unable to meet full housing and affordable housing needs
+Statements of Common Ground will be updated as the new Sevenoaks District Local Plan progresses towards examination. - 2.4.
+In relation to the 'Housing Delivery Test: 2023 measurement', published by DLUHC on 12 December 2024, of the 8 authorities that share a boundary with Sevenoaks District: - Bromley, Gravesham, Tandridge and Tonbridge & Malling, are required to apply the presumption in favour of sustainable development (the same as SDC). - Wealden is required to apply a 20% buffer to their housing supply. - Dartford and Tunbridge Wells are required to prepare an action plan; and - Bexley is not required to take any action - 2.5.
+Common issues regarding housing, identified in signed Statements of Common Ground, include: - Constraints i.e. Green Belt, National Landscapes and heritage assets and conservation areas

+- High house and land prices

+- Migration from London

+- Flood risk

+- Traffic congestion

+- Unable to meet full housing and affordable housing needs

-2.6.
+- 2.6.
 The Council meets regularly with its neighbours under the duty to co-operate to discuss, and work towards solutions to, cross-boundary issues.
 In meetings going forward the Council will continue to discuss matters relating to housing delivery with neighbouring authorities.